Ocean County Airport: Facilities and aircraft

 For the 12-month period ending October 31, 2022, the airport had 38,550 aircraft operations, an average of 106 per day.
 At that time, there were 64 aircraft based at this airport: 53 single-engine, 8 multi-engine, 1 jet, and 2 helicopters.

 On-site tenants include the New Jersey Forest Fire Service, the Civil Air Patrol, and emergency medevac providers like Hackensack AirMed One.

+Experimental Aircraft Association Chapter 898 is based at Ocean County Airport.
+In addition to providing Young Eagles flights, education programs, and aircraft-building workshops, the chapter members assembled The Impossible Airplane, a custom RV-10 designed for armless airplane pilot Jessica Cox to fly using only her feet.

 Recent developments

 In 2014, Runway 14/32 was completed to provide a safe crosswind option, marking the first new runway built in New Jersey since 1983.
 The $8.2 million project was primarily funded by the FAA.

 In 2020, a $2.8 million T-hangar construction contract was awarded, adding new units for helicopters and small aircraft.

 In 2021, the airport secured $1.45 million in federal infrastructure funding for apron and taxiway improvements to accommodate growing demand.